-Sloan Distinguished Associate Professor of Organization Studies, Sloan School of Management, Massachusetts Institute of Technology
+Professor of Work and Organization Studies, MIT Sloan School of Management

-Vice Chair of Research for the Program on Negotiation at Harvard Law School
+Vice Chair of Research, Program on Negotiation at Harvard Law School

 A recipient of support from the National Science Foundation, Jared Curhan specializes in the psychology of negotiation and conflict resolution.
 Notably, he has pioneered a social psychological approach to the study of “subjective value” in negotiation—that is, the social, perceptual, and emotional consequences of a negotiation.
 Deeply committed to education at all levels, Curhan received Stanford University’s Lieberman Fellowship for excellence in teaching and university service, as well as MIT’s institute wide teaching award presented annually by the graduate student council.